-Hospitals in Germany can be differentiated further by ownership type, with 29% of hospitals being under public, 34% under private non-profit and 37% under private for profit ownership (Statistisches Bundesamt 2018).
-The average size of a hospital in Germany is 245 inpatient beds, with public hospitals on average being by far the largest and private hospitals being the smallest on average.
+Hospitals in Germany can be differentiated further by ownership type, with 29% of hospitals being under public, 32% under private non-profit and 39% under private for-profit ownership (Statistisches Bundesamt 2021).
+The average size of a hospital in Germany is 256 inpatient beds, with public hospitals on average being by far the largest and private hospitals being the smallest on average.

-The 2021 edition of the World's Best Hospital list for Germany ranks the top 220 hospitals, which is the second longest list due to the large amount of recommendations and the good quality of available KPIs and patient experience data (see below).
+The 2023 edition of the World's Best Hospital list for Germany ranks the top 220 hospitals, which is the second longest list due to the large number of recommendations and the good quality of available hospital quality metrics and patient experience data (see below).

-German hospitals are required to publish freely available annual quality reports online since 2005 (originally published bi-annually from 2005 - 2012), therefore data on a large number of KPI's for German hospitals is readily available.
-The quality reports provide indepth information about the structure and services of each hospital, such as range of diagnoses and number of provided treatments, number of staff, hygiene measures, number of complications or barrier-free accessibility.
+German hospitals are required to publish freely available annual quality reports online since 2005 (originally published bi-annually from 2005 - 2012), therefore data on wide ranging hospital quality metrics for German hospitals is readily available.
+The quality reports provide in-depth information about the structure and services of each hospital, such as range of diagnoses and number of provided treatments, number of staff, hygiene measures, number of complications or barrier-free accessibility.
 The reports not only feature descriptive information but also quality indicators which give an indication of the quality of the care provided in each hospital.
-The quality reports of 2019 are the most recent ones available.
+The quality reports of 2020 are the most recent ones available.
 Further information about hospital quality reports in Germany is available at: